 Quiet Places To Stay In India

-India for Introverts: 5 Destinations To Avoid The Crowds And Follow Your Bliss
+India for Introverts: 7 Destinations To Avoid The Crowds

-Even though Indians are not known to have a concept of personal space, it’s possible for introverts to find destinations, in this vast country, where they’ll get nothing but peace and quiet.
-I know, because I found some of these places by actively looking for them.
+Even though Indians are not known to have a concept of personal space, introverts can find destinations in this vast country, where they’ll get nothing but peace and quiet.
+I know because I found some of these places by actively looking for them.

-So, if you love a quiet holiday, whether by the beach or in the mountains or the forests, here are five delightful destinations where you can avoid the crowds and follow your bliss.
+So, if you love a quiet holiday, whether by the beach, mountains, or in the forests, here are some peaceful and beautiful destinations to avoid the crowds and follow your bliss.

-I went to Talpona Beach, Goa, in May 2018, because I wanted to take a road trip with my family and my two Labradors.
-I know Goa pretty well, having lived there for two years when I was completing my Masters at Goa University.
+I went to Talpona Beach, Goa, in May 2018 on a road trip with my family and two Labradors.
+I know Goa well, having lived there for two years while completing my Master’s Degree at Goa University.

-I thought I’d seen almost every beach in Goa worth seeing, until I chanced upon the perfect family accommodation at Talpona beach, in Canacona district at the very south of Goa.
-We stayed there for a week in a quiet little cottage with our dogs.
+I thought I’d seen almost every beach in Goa worth seeing, until I chanced upon the perfect family accommodation at Talpona beach, in Canacona district, at the very south of Goa.
+We stayed for a week in a quiet little cottage with our dogs.

-There were very few people, mostly locals, on the beach and the few creatures we encountered were stray dogs, cows and crows.
-With excellent food, Wifi and only my family around, it turned out to be a very restful and relaxing vacation, in spite of the road trip.
+There were very few people, mostly locals, on the beach, and the few creatures we encountered were stray dogs, cows, and crows.
+With excellent food, Wifi, and only my family around, it turned out to be a very restful and relaxing vacation, despite the road trip.

-I went to McLeodganj a number of years ago to do a 5-day Introduction to Buddhism course at the Tushita Meditation Center.
-McLeodganj is a little town near Dharamshala – the Dalai Lama’s summer capital – in Himachal Pradesh.
+I stayed at McLeodganj several years ago for a 5-day Introduction to Buddhism course at the Tushita Meditation Center.
+McLeodganj is a small town near Dharamshala – the Dalai Lama’s summer capital – in Himachal Pradesh.

 The main meditation hall at Tushita.
 Image by Jaypee – Own work, CC BY-SA 4.0